 President and Founder

 Teodor Stan is the founding President of the Immigration Research Forum (IRF).
-He is an experienced journalist and social scientist, having covered through daily articles, published over several years, the disintegration of the Netherlands Antilles as a state and the integration of Caribbean territories administered directly from the Hague.
-He is a contributor to the Carnegie Council on Ethics and International Affairs on the nexus of migration and democratic governance in the Southeast Europe and the wider Black Sea region.
+He is an experienced journalist and social scientist, having covered over several years the disintegration of the Netherlands Antilles as a state and the integration of Caribbean territories administered directly from the Hague.
+He is a contributor to the Carnegie Council on Ethics and International Affairs on the nexus of migration and democratic governance in Southeast Europe and the wider Black Sea region.
 He previously guided the Horatio Alger Association as National Programs Coordinator, and was a program associate at the International Research & Exchanges Board (IREX).
 As a naturalized Romanian-American he is the convener of the first conference of Romanian American professionals in Washington, DC and established nation-wide field-specific diaspora councils in order to initiate the mapping of current expertise and peer support mechanisms that nurture the integration and positive visibility of immigrants’ contributions to their host communities.

 Teodor obtained his Master’s in area studies from the Georgetown University’s Center for Eurasian, Russian and East European Studies.
 He received his Bachelor of Arts degree in political science, international affairs and globalization from Bard College having focused his studies on comparative democratic consolidation, global governance, development, nationalism and human rights.
 He is an alumn of Bard’s New York-based Globalization and International Affairs Program, where he co-edited BardPolitik, the Bard Journal of Global Affairs.